mariherigstad/mariherigstad.github.io/about.md

 title: About
 redirect_from: "/"
 ---
 The Herigstad Lab is based in the Department of Biosciences and Chemistry at Sheffield Hallam University.
-Primay research interests are the effects of carbon monoxide on human physiology and pathophysiology development, in particular as it relates to cerebral blood flow and function.
+Primary research interests are the effects of carbon monoxide on human physiology and pathophysiology development, in particular as it relates to cerebral blood flow and function.

 ## Contact me